Read This First

 Prompt 1: Create a continuum between the objective statement of statistics or physical descriptions to egregious framings of the data that are highly distortive.

-The section turns on Continuum of Objectivity to Subjectivity in Reporting Battlefield Deaths and Battlefield Fatalities.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Continuum of Objectivity to Subjectivity in Reporting Battlefield Deaths and Battlefield Fatalities in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Continuum of Objectivity to Subjectivity in Reporting Battlefield Deaths distinct from Battlefield Fatalities.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Continuum of Objectivity to Subjectivity in Reporting Battlefield Deaths distinct from Battlefield Fatalities.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 | Statement | Description | |